siemdejong/libvips/CHUNKING_AND_SHARDING.md

 2. Chunking only
 3. Chunking + sharding
 4. Different chunk sizes
-5. OME-NGFF with chunking
+5. OME-Zarr with chunking
-6. OME-NGFF with chunking + sharding
+6. OME-Zarr with chunking + sharding

 Run tests with:
 ```bash